Skip to main content

 Surgical interventions

-Our pediatric orthopaedic surgeons are pioneers in the use of innovative surgery that accommodates your child’s growing and maturing body.
+Our pediatric orthopedic surgeons are pioneers in the use of innovative surgery that accommodates your child’s growing and maturing body.
 Two of the most common surgical treatments for scoliosis are growing rods (for children who are still growing) and spinal fusion (for children who have reached skeletal maturity).

 Spinal fusion